ypyp-pprn-mnmn/ff3_hack/docs/guidelines.md

 -   name: whatever you choose to help with code reading and understanding.

 #### namespaces
-Namespace are currently defined as follows, but it is fine to define new ones.
+Namespace are currently defined as follows, but it is fine to add new ones.
 Basically 1st level ones should specify a 'mode' it denotes, where 'mode' represents in-game facets.
 As these 1st level namespaces act as prefix and therefore will apper in every definition, it should be named as short as possible.